Retro64XYZ/retro64xyz.github.io/_posts/2018-02-18-extreme-ownership.md

 confidence through communication.
 I agree but I have also spoken to leaders who have told me in no uncertain terms that sometimes it is best that the higher ups simply not be aware of the intricacies of the operation.
-We should be be careful and cautious in what is shared.
+We should be careful and cautious in what is shared.
 I think both are applicable.
-You can explain your thought process, you intentions, and you recipe for success without interjection of superfluous information.
+You can explain your thought process, you intentions, and your recipe for success without interjection of superfluous information.
 Don't include in the brief what should be handled at the line level.